Signed Into Law

 Which agencies enforce HB3686?

-HB3686 is enforced by Texas Commission on Law Enforcement (TCOLE) and State and Local Law Enforcement Agencies (Issuers).
+HB3686 is enforced by State and Local Law Enforcement Agencies (Issuers) and Texas Commission on Law Enforcement (TCOLE).

 Q

-The compliance urgency for HB3686 is rated as "low".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3686 is rated as "low".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q